jennynicoleaustin/udemy-react/S25 Replacing Redux with React Hooks/S25 Replace Redux with Hooks Notes.md

 - create global variables (within the file) to be used in useState
   - by creating them before, outside the scope of the hook, they will only be created once when the file is imported into a component, and then updated within the useState.

-V. 391 Finishing up the Store Hook
+V. 392 Creating a Concrete Store